ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 ### Optimizations

-It's not efficient for nodes to just ask, "Do you prefer this vertex?" when they query validators.
+It's not safe for nodes to just ask, "Do you prefer this block?" when they query validators.
-In Ava Labs' implementation, during a query a node asks, "Given that this vertex exists, which vertices do you prefer?"
-Instead of getting back a binary yes/no, the node receives the other node's preferred vertex set.
+In Ava Labs' implementation, during a query a node asks, "Given that this block exists, which of these blocks do you prefer?"
+Instead of getting back a binary yes/no, the node receives the other node's preferred set of blocks.

-Nodes don't only query upon hearing of a new transaction.
-They repeatedly query until there are no virtuous vertices processing.
-A virtuous vertex is one that has no conflicts.
+Nodes don't only query upon hearing of a new block; They repeatedly query other nodes until there are no blocks processing.

-Nodes don't need to wait until they get all _k_ query responses before registering the outcome of a poll.
-If no transaction can get an α majority then there's no need to wait for the rest of the responses.
+Nodes may not need to wait until they get all _k_ query responses before registering the outcome of a poll.
+If no more blocks can get an α majority, then there's no need to wait for the rest of the responses.

 ### Validators